fyndiq/docker-devpi-archived/README.md

 * `DEVPI_PASSWORD`: Password
 * `DEVPI_INDEX`: Index name (default: `dev`.
 The index where custom packages can be uploaded)

+Most of them will be created via Kubernetes Secrets (shown below).

 ## Running locally (docker-compose)

 To test the setup on a local machine run it with [docker-compose](https://docs.docker.com/compose/):